RESEARCH STARTER

 Economy

-Finland is highly industrialized and has a per capita output that is almost as high as that of Austria, Belgium, Sweden, and the Netherlands.
-The city of Helsinki is home to the telecommunications company Nokia and supports a stock exchange.
-The currency is the euro.
-Exports to other countries account for over one-third of Finland's gross national product, and the country is very competitive in the export of wood, metals, telecommunications, and electronics.
-Shipbuilding is an industry that has been pursued for centuries.
-Also, fresh fish are sold directly from fishing boats in the harbor.
-A world-famous Helsinki product is Fiskars scissors.
-Other industries include printing, sugar refining, textiles, and porcelain.
-The Arabia porcelain factory, founded in the late nineteenth century in Helsinki, was a leading ceramics maker until it was closed in 2016 and manufacturing of the company's products was relocated outside of Finland.
+Finland is highly industrialized and has a per capita output comparable to that of Austria, Belgium, Sweden, and the Netherlands.
+The city of Helsinki serves as an important economic center and is home to the telecommunications company Nokia, as well as a stock exchange.
+The national currency is the euro.
+Exports to other countries account for over one-third of Finland’s gross national product, with the country remaining highly competitive in the export of wood, metals, telecommunications equipment, and electronics.
+Shipbuilding, a tradition that has been pursued for centuries, continues to be a significant industry.
+Fresh fish are sold directly from fishing boats in the harbor, contributing to the local economy.
+A globally recognized Helsinki product is Fiskars scissors.
+Other important industries include printing, sugar refining, textiles, and porcelain manufacturing.
+The Arabia porcelain factory, founded in the late nineteenth century in Helsinki, was a leading ceramics maker until its closure in 2016, after which production was relocated outside of Finland.

 Landmarks